onap/policy-parent/docs/xacml/xacml-tutorial.rst

   :linenos:

-We would expect then to be able to create the following policies to allow the demo user to Read/Write a entity called foo.
+We would expect then to be able to create the following policies to allow the demo user to Read/Write an entity called foo.
 While the audit user can only read the entity called foo.
-No user has Delete permission.
+Neither user has Delete permission.

 .. literalinclude:: tutorial/tutorial-policies.yaml